vpozdnyakov/vpozdnyakov.github.io/README.md

 #### Public talks

+2024, Time Series Generation with GANs for Momentum Effect Simulation on Moscow Stock Exchange, Symposium on Computational Intelligence for Financial Engineering and Economics, Hoboken, USA

+2024, AADMIP: Adversarial Attacks and Defenses Modeling in Industrial Processes, International Joint Conference on Artificial Intelligence, Jeju, South Korea

 2024, Digital twins and adversarial attacks on industrial monitoring systems, Yandex Studcamp on Maths in AI 2024, Innopolis

 2023, A tutorial on model validation using deep generation of stress data, Data Science Conference 2023, Belgrade, Serbia

 2023, A tutorial on model validation using deep generation of stress data, ACM conference on Economics and Computation 2023, [Online](https://sites.google.com/view/stress-data-ec23)

 2023, Model validation using deep generation of stress data, AI Journey 2023, [Online](https://aij.ru/archive?albumId=2&topic=NaN&videoId=332)

 2023, Introduction to ML on graphs, AIRI Summer School, Innopolis

 2022, Self-supervised learning for fault diagnosis in industrial processes on sensor data, "Science of the future" forum, Novosibirsk

 2022, Graph methods in social models: from viral marketing to epidemics, "I love economics" summer school, Moscow

 2022, AI for industrial internet of things, "Future expo" festival, [Online](https://www.youtube.com/live/uVmyd0xpAko?si=DQ6EeOhRAR_5_GWQ)